PSPDFKit/Cordova-iOS/README.md

 The plugin functions currently implemented are:

-    present(path, [options]);
+    present(path, [callback], [options]);

 Displays a PDF in a full-screen modal.
 The path should be a string containing the file path (not URL) for the PDF.
 Relative paths are assumed to be relative to the www directory (if the page has a different base URL set, this will be ignored).
 To specify a path inside the application documents or library directory, use a ~, e.g. "~/Documents/mypdf.pdf" or "~/Library/Application Support/mypdf.pdf".
+Path can be null, but must not be omitted

 The options parameter is an optional object containing configuration properties for the PDF document and/or view controller.
 All currently supported values are listed below under Options.

-Calling present() when there is already a PDF presented will load the new PDF in the current modal.
+The optional callback will be called once the PDF controller has fully appeared on screen.
+Calling present() when there is already a PDF presented will load the new PDF in the current modal (in which case the callback will fire immediately).

-    dismiss();
+    dismiss([callback]);

 This method dismisses the modally presented PDF view.
+The optional callback will be called once the PDF controller has dissapeared from the screen.

     reload();